Tukwila Orthodontic Treatments

 Interested in a Beautiful, Straight Smile?

 At Smiles @ Southcenter we offer orthodontic services for all ages as well as a variety of orthodontic treatment options including Invisalign.
 Our consultations are always free and we offer convenient hours to ensure you can get an appointment at a time that is convenient for you including Saturdays.

 Most people aren’t born with straight teeth, but thanks to orthodontics anyone can have straight teeth.
 Crooked, overlapping teeth, and poorly positioned bites open the door to a future of dental problems.
 Straight teeth not only look better, they function better, last longer, and can reduce the risk of gum disease and tooth decay.

-Thanks to today’s technology you now have more options when it comes to wearing braces.
+Thanks to today’s technology you now have more options when it comes to straightening teeth.
 While regular metal braces are still the most widely used orthodontic appliance, clear, removable aligners can provide an esthetic alternative for many people.
 The Invisalign and ClearCorrect systems are a series of clear removable overlays, called aligners, that have been generated by computer simulation to gradually move the teeth.
-Theses systems are available to adult patients with certain orthodontic bite problems.
-Ask us if you are a candidate for the Invisalign or ClearCorrect system.
+These systems are available to teen and adult patients with certain orthodontic bite problems.

 The Basics of Orthodontic Treatment

 - All orthodontic treatments start with an evaluation or consultation.
 During this evaluation, we discuss the benefits of orthodontic treatment for you, as well as lifestyle factors and treatment needs that will influence the types of braces or clear aligners that are best for you.

 - If you will be receiving traditional braces, we schedule an appointment during which they will be applied to your teeth.
 Patients using ClearCorrect or Invisalign will receive aligners custom-made to accomplish their treatment plan based on information such as X-rays and digital images.